SMARTPHONE TO PHOTOGRAPH FIREWORKS? NOT QUITE. YET.

 Shoot?
 Too easy.
 Now to own it like a boss.

-- Use a sturdy tripod, one with a ball head is recommended.
-[Selens] offer pretty good ones for about $50 to $100, or go for the good old reliable [Manfrotto].
+One with a ball head is recommended.
+[Selens] offer pretty good ones that are affordable, or go for the good old reliable [Manfrotto].

-- A remote trigger to reduce camera shake, does not matter if it is wired or wireless.
+To keep your hands off the camera, and reduce camera shake.
+Does not matter if it is wired or wireless.
 [Nikon] [Canon] [Sony]

 |💡 No tripod?
 No problem.
 As long as you can find something stable to put your camera on, even a rubbish bin will work.|